vkrishnam/SteeringAngle_BehaviorCloning_P3/writeup.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+### I have given due consideration to the [rubric points](https://review.udacity.com/#!/rubrics/432/view) of the project individually and would be describing how those are addressed in the implementation.

 ---
 ###Files Submitted & Code Quality